rmnavr/opriq/README.md

 # OPRIQ (OPtional RIght Qwerty)

-OPRIQ is keyboard layout with possibility of solo-left-handed-typing of any possible keys combinations.
-You can even code with only left hand (see demo below).
+OPRIQ is keyboard layout with possibility of solo-left-handed-typing of any possible keys combinations (you can even code with just left hand).
-Also, solo-left-handed-typing does NOT prevent you from fast two-handed typing.
+Solo-left-handed-typing does not prevent two-handed typing in any way.
+OPRIQ doesn't require any special keyboard, and builds on standard QWERTY layout (so learning it should be a breeze).

+> OPRIQ development took 8 years (2013-2021) with rigorous testing of 5 vastly
+> different layout iterations each built from scratch
+> (including building hardware prototypes and complete relearning of typing for each iteration).
+> Most of those iterations were also very far from QWERTY layout.
+> Point is: **to a smallest single little detail OPRIQ was
+> forged in battle and can stand by it's design decisions**.

 <p align="center">
 <img src="https://github.com/rmnavr/opriq/blob/main/Docs/Intro.png?raw=true" alt="OPRIQ Home Layer" />